jjvanzon/Piano-Playing-Docs/methods/sheet-music-simplification.md

 - Checking by playing the print.
 - Correcting it.
 - Keep checking by playing the print, until no more corrections.
-- Might check with [image diff](https://online-image-comparison.com) before uploading.
+- Might check with <a href="https://online-image-comparison.com" target="blank">image diff</a> before uploading.